Chequered Skipper (Carterocephalus palaemon)

 next page back to list

 The highlight of an otherwise disappointing trip (from a butterfly perspective) to the Pyrénées in 2004 was that palaemon was seen in five different locations.
 It is not uncommon in eastern and central France, I find, but they tend to be rather sedentary and hard to spot.
 Like several otherwise-widespread species, they do not occur in the far south-east of France, unusual in that this region is exceptionally rich in species, and they are rare and highly localised in the northern part of the PACA region.

-In 2005, I chanced upon a thriving colony in Ain, where maybe as many as 15 individuals could be counted.
+In 2005, I chanced upon a thriving colony in Ain, where maybe as many as fifteen individuals could be counted.
 Their "buzzy" flight makes them harder to track than most skippers.
 The colouration varies quite significantly (compare 35143 and 35146 above, from the same location on the same day).

-Since then, I have found them fairly regularly at most locations in eastern France, and in one location in the Alpes-de-Haute-Provence where there have only been two previous records.
+Since then, I have found them fairly regularly at most locations in eastern France, and in one location in the Alpes-de-Haute-Provence where there have only been two previous records in that département.
 I revisited this site in 2014 and there were several individuals seen flying there, indicating that it was (is) quite a healthy colony.

 |a slightly worn male seen in the cold and boggy region of the Morvan in central France.